 missing pages, or pages with large erasures will not be accepted.

-prepare essays or ID's together.
+or to prepare essays or ID's together.
 However, if you do study

-with another student, be sure you do not sit next to each other during the
+with another student, be sure you do not sit next to each other

-and academic dishonesty as outlined in the Northern State
+cheating and academic dishonesty as outlined in the Northern State

 University Student Handbook applies to this course.
-Students caught cheating will
+Students

 NSU DISABILITY POLICY:

-institutional climate in which students with
+creating an institutional climate in which students with

 BOARD OF REGENTS ACADEMIC FREEDOM